 What is Cream?

 Creams are opaque, viscous, relatively soft, consistently spreadable, semisolid emulsion dosage forms that often comprise more than 20% water and volatiles and normally less than 50% hydrocarbons, waxes, or polyols as the vehicle for the drug substance .
 Drug substances delivered in creams, intended for external application to the skin or to the mucous membranes.
-Creams can be formulated as either a W/O emulsion for example cold cream or fatty cream as in the European Pharmacopoeia or as an oil-in-water emulsion, for example, Betamethasone Valerate cream.
+Creams are either a water-in-oil (W/O) emulsion for example cold cream (fatty cream as in the European Pharmacopoeia) or as an oil-in-water (O/W) emulsion, for example, Betamethasone Valerate cream.

 Types of creams

 - Aqueous cream (oil-in-water emulsion)

 - Oily cream (water-in-oil emulsion)

 For example, Betamethasone Valerate Cream, Zinc Acetate 0.2% cream, and Econazole Nitrate cream.